Hawksmoor Guildhall

 Acme fire cult

 The only reason that ACME Fire Cult isn’t the best steak restaurant in London is because it’s not a steak restaurant.
 But among the many things it manages to cook over its open fire with its inventive mix of ferments, sauces and dressings… is a steak.
-Specifically, a Dexter baguette with pickles and something called ancho koji, which is the same secret-weapon stuff that is used to make miso, soy sauce, sake, and other savoury-infused Japanese ingredients.
-And it’s delicious.
+Specifically, a Longhorn bavette steak, with pickles and spicy ancho beef butter – which’ll wash down quite nicely with a tank-fresh beer from the 40FT Brewery across the road.

 Details: Abbot Street Car Park, E8 3DP | Book here